sale4319/backend-template/README.md

 ## Java backend template

-This is scelet template for java spring boot backend that is connected to react frontend.
+This is a simple template for java backend that is connected to react frontend.